 Vizag gas leak: Criminal action will be taken against LG Chem, says AP Industry Minister

-Visakhapatnam, May 07: Industry Minister of Andhra Pradesh M G Reddy said on Thursday that the South Koran company L G Chem, the owner of the plant, has to be responsible for gas leak incident in Vizag.
+Visakhapatnam, May 07: Industry Minister of Andhra Pradesh M G Reddy said on Thursday that the South Koran company LG Chem, the owner of the plant, has to be responsible for gas leak incident in Vizag.

 The minister added that criminal action will be taken against the company.